contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 #### Bugfixes

  * Fixed a long-standing bug where header passages caused aligner, column, heading, and horizontal rule markup to not work in the first line of any passage of the story.
+ * Fixed a long-standing bug where "incomplete" markup in headers, the main passage, or footers could "punch through" and affect anything that came after.
+For instance, ending a header passage with `[` and placing an unmatched `]` in the main passage would erase the invisible boundary between the header and the main passage, causing things like section-based markup in the header (like aligners or columns) to affect the main passage, even though it shouldn't.
+   * Note: for compatibility reasons, I have decided not to fix this same bug when unclosed hooks `[=` are used.
+So, unclosed hooks in headers, the main passage, or footers will still "punch through" to affect things that appear after.
+You may use this to re-create this bug's effects in 3.3.0.
+However, this will be fixed in 4.0.0.
  * Fixed a long-standing bug where it was possible to put Harlowe in an infinite loop using `(save-game:)` and `(load-game:)` unconditionally in the same passage.
  * Fixed a long-standing bug where temp variables created outside a live hook (a hook with `(live:)`, `(event:)`, `(more:)`, or `(after:)` attached) couldn't then be used inside it.
  * Most of the other changers, including `(t8n:)`, should now work correctly when combined with `(live:)`, `(event:)`, `(more:)`, or `(after:)`.